top of page

 Ingredients bago magluto ("before cooking")

-It is only fitting to prepare Pancit Bihon for The Girl Fridge’s 4th birthday, celebrating the journey of growth and transformation.
+It is only fitting to prepare Pancit Bihon, Filipino Noodles, for The Girl Fridge’s 4th birthday, celebrating the journey of growth and transformation.
 Filipino Pancit Bihon is a one pan dish of glassy noodles, developed in a savory broth, and crunchy vegetables.
-It is a staple at birthday celebrations, symbolizing long life and good fortune, and can be served any time during the week.
+It is a staple at birthday celebrations, symbolizing long life, although can be served any time during the week.

 Pancit Bihon